taka-wang/node-session-modular-connect-server/README.md

 In short, it just fits (our restful server requirement).

 - Why not express?
-  We need a thin skelton, not a railway framework
+  We need a thin skelton, not a railway framework.

 - Why not connect 2.x?
-  We need `connect.router` function, no another small library dependency.
+  We need `connect.router` function, but keep other libraries dependency free.

 License
 ------